openfaas/cron-connector/README.md

 # A Cron Connector for OpenFaaS

 This is a cron event connector for OpenFaaS.
 This was built to provide a timer interface to trigger OpenFaaS functions.
-Also checkout [OpenFaas docs on cron](https://docs.openfaas.com/reference/cron/) for other methods on how you can run functions triggered by cron.
+Also checkout [OpenFaaS docs on cron](https://docs.openfaas.com/reference/cron/) for other methods on how you can run functions triggered by cron.

+This project was forked from [zeerorg/cron-connector](https://github.com/zeerorg/cron-connector) to enable prompt updates and patches for end-users.

 ## How to Use